-21. Arrangements for residents/respite children to engage in social activities, hobbies and leisure interests
+d.
+Social activities, hobbies and leisure interests

-Children and adults avail of a range of activities on and off-site (health permitting).
-These are co-ordinated by the Recreation and Activities Co-ordinator/CNM's and supported by the Care Team, Health Care Assistants and Volunteers.
+Adults and children avail of a range of activities both on and off-site (health permitting).
+These are coordinated by the Recreation and Activities Co-ordinator/CNM's and supported by the Care Team, Health Care Assistants and Volunteers.

-A variety of organised social activities are available to the children and adults.
+A variety of organised social activities are available to the adults and children.
 On-site individual and/or group sessions are held in residential houses and general use playrooms.
 Active community-based participation is also promoted through social outings, visiting community groups and volunteer involvement.
 Activities and therapies are creatively developed and informed by individual preferences, needs and goals as identified in care plans.
 Specialised therapies are designed to facilitate communication and sensory stimulation.